haripoorna/GVSU-CIS641-the-jedi-triforce/meetings/GVSU-CIS641-JEDI-TRIFORCE-2023-12-01.md

 • Pavani Seshadri

-Date: 11/27/2023
+Date: 12/01/2023

-Time: 05:00PM
+Time: 09:00PM

 Discussion points:

 * Rearranged role as leader, developer, tester and documentor.
 Megha - leader, Hari - developer, Deepicka - Documentor , Pavani - tester
-* How to use React more easily and basic concept of product details.
+* Test more positive and negative scenario.
-* Css styles to add and solution to technical queries.
+* Discuss queries with Professor and create presenation points.

 Goals for next week (include responsibilities)

 * Hari and Megha - To create more user friendly website.
 * Deepicka and Pavani - Maintain Team task management in Asana and document small module.
-* Discuss queries with Professor.
+* Work on final deliverables as discussed on the call.